inference-labs-inc/omron-subnet/docs/competitions/QUICKSTART.md

 For an example of how to compile this circuit, see the following.

 > [!NOTE]
-> This script generates it's own model and is for demonstration purposes only.
+> This script generates its own model and is for demonstration purposes only.
 To compile your own model based on the competition template ONNX, please find it within `neurons/_validator/competitions/1/age.onnx` along with an example `input.json` file.

 ```bash
 ./neurons/scripts/create_competition_circuit.py